smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ### App name shown on notifications in Android

 The exclusive apps should not host Android Router Service on unsupported SDL systems.
 The Android system requires all apps using foreground services to show a notification.
-An SDL enabled Android app can have two foreground services.
+An SDL enabled Android app can potentially have two foreground services.
 The Android Router Service is started by the Android proxy and another foreground service will be started by an SDL enabled app.
+The App starting Android Router service will show two notifications to users.
+Only a single app will have two notifications, which is by design.
+Therefore, the more apps, the less likely the app will be required to display two notifications.

 The Android Router Service has no information on what head unit it is connecting to when a transport connection is made.
 Other SDL apps bind to available router service and use this connection.
 This behavior could lead to cases where a proprietary app creates an Android Router Service when connected to an unsupported SDL enabled system.
 This started service will need to show a foreground notification with the app name, giving the user the impression that the proprietary app is working with an unsupported SDL enabled system.